Felix-chengecha/Heroic-Recipe-Android/README.md

 4. Start cooking and enjoy delicious meals!

 ## Contributing
+The app was built using Java and Android Studio, with Volley handling the data retrieval and Laravel powering the backend database.
 If you would like to contribute to the development of the Recipe App, please reach out to us.
 We would love to hear from you!
 This README file provides a brief overview of the features and functionality of the recipe app, as well as instructions on how to get started using it.
 The images help give a visual representation of what the app looks like and what it can do.

-#summary
-The app was built using Java and Android Studio, with Volley handling the data retrieval and Laravel powering the backend database.